In this scenario, you synchronize your 1st level support's Jira Service Desk system with your 2nd level support's Jira Service Desk installation:

 Now, we have to establish a connection between Project A and Project B.

-- In Project A, click Project settings > Issue Synchronization > New synchronization, and select Synchronize within this Jira instance (you can also synchronize with another instance, but for the moment we'll sync within this instance for the sake of simplicity).
+- In Project A, click Project settings > Issue Synchronization > New synchronization, and select Synchronize within this Jira instance (you can also synchronize with another instance, but for the moment we'll synchronize within this instance for the sake of simplicity).

 - Assign the synchronization a suitable name, and click Send Request.